-- Before raising or spending funds related to the transition and/or inauguration into office, you must open a Transition and Inauguration Entity (TIE) bank account and register the TIE with the CFB. - You may not transfer funds from another political committee (including a candidate committee) to your TIE, nor accept contributions from any political committee authorized by the candidate. - Your TIE may only make expenditures that are in furtherance of the candidate-elect's transition and/or inauguration into office.
-You may not spend funds for any other purpose, including the repayment of post-election candidate committee debt. - Candidates re-elected to the same office are presumed to have no transition expenses; incumbents are only permitted to incur expenses for their inaugurations. - Candidates may make unlimited contributions to their own TIE. - You may not incur any TIE expenditures after January 31, 2018 (for the 2017 election cycle). - TIE funds remaining once all liabilities are paid must be returned to one or more of the TIE's contributors; excess funds may not be transferred to any other committee or entity. - Your TIE must terminate once it pays all liabilities or by April 30, 2018 (for the 2017 election cycle) or 60 days from inauguration in the case of a special election, whichever is earlier.
+- Before raising or spending funds related to your transition and/or inauguration into office, you must open a Transition and Inauguration Entity (TIE) bank account and register the TIE with the CFB. - You may not transfer funds from another political committee (including a candidate committee) to your TIE, nor accept contributions from any political committee authorized by the candidate. - Your TIE may only make expenditures that are in furtherance of the candidate-elect's transition and/or inauguration into office.
+You may not spend funds for any other purpose, including the repayment of post-election candidate committee debt. - Candidates re-elected to the same office are presumed to have no transition expenses; incumbents are only permitted to incur expenses for their inaugurations. - TIEs may accept contributions only up to the campaign contribution limit.
+Candidates may make unlimited contributions to their own TIE. - You may not incur any TIE expenditures after January 31 in the year following the election. - TIE funds remaining once all liabilities are paid must be returned to one or more of the TIE's contributors; excess funds may not be transferred to any other committee or entity. - Your TIE must terminate once it pays all liabilities, or by April 30 in the year following the election or 60 days from inauguration in the case of a special election, whichever is earlier.